ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotesHunter.md

 ## Yor'sahj the Unsleeping
 [Link to video](https://www.youtube.com/watch?v=xJsMJ1_1bzk&t=881s)

-* Use CL Glyph
-* No Earth Elemental
-* No knock back on Thunderstorm
 * Hero may be used for the number 4 combo.

 ### Boss info

 * Kill adds that spawn but only the one you are supposed to kill.
 * Stack for most combiniations.
 * Spread when called out to spread on combo 6. (pers/hs here), get close to void right before it dies after a green bolt goes out.